mslinn/sbt-ethereum-docs/docs/tutorial.md

 ## Connecting to an Ethereum node

 Suppose you wanted to check the balance of your new account.
-You could use the command `ethBalance`, followed by the address whose balance you wish to check.
+You could use the command `ethAddressBalance`, followed by the address whose balance you wish to check.
 But you may see an error, like this:
 ```
-eth-command-line ~> ethBalance 0xd1a30c1e0cb4ccb679e3b3cb069d606c40e3fec5
+eth-command-line ~> ethAddressBalance 0xd1a30c1e0cb4ccb679e3b3cb069d606c40e3fec5
 [error] Failed to connect to JSON-RPC client at 'http://ethjsonrpc.mchange.com:8545': java.net.ConnectException: Connection refused
-[trace] Stack trace suppressed: run last compile:ethBalance for the full output.
+[trace] Stack trace suppressed: run last compile:ethAddressBalance for the full output.
-[error] (compile:ethBalance) java.net.ConnectException: Connection refused
+[error] (compile:ethAddressBalance) java.net.ConnectException: Connection refused
 [error] Total time: 1 s, completed Oct 27, 2017 7:09:53 AM
 ```
 In order to check an account balance, `sbt-ethereum` has to leave its private space and go out into the world, onto the